neverforgit/WundgroundHourlyScraper/README.md

 # WundgroundHourlyScraper
-Scrapes hourly historical data since the API only offers daily summaries.
+Scrapes hourly historical data from Weather Underground since the API only offers daily summaries.